s0m3chill/CheapestRouteFinder/README.md

 # CheapestRouteFinder

-An app that assists users in finding the cheapest routes between destinations
+An app that assists users in finding the cheapest routes between destinations using Dijkstra's Algorithm

 ## Prerequisites